kubernetes/kops/addons/kube-ingress-aws-controller/README.md

 kube-ingress-aws-controller will be deployed as deployment with 1 replica, which is ok for production, because it's only configuring ALBs.
-Skipper will be deployed as daemonset and we create 2 ingress, 2 services and 2 deployments to show green-blue deployments.
+Skipper will be deployed as daemonset and we create 2 ingresses, 2 services and 2 deployments to show green-blue deployments.

 Change region and hostnames depending on